kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 Dance Party
   : For the dance party he added face movement when the character was speaking, and keys to press to adjust the background, as well as an instruction screen.

-<iframe width="100%" height="408" src="//www.tynker.com/ide/embedded?p=607401d9d9a06f67ed14d15b&controls=true&autostart=false" frameborder="0" allowfullscreen></iframe>{: .jsgif}
+{% include tynker.html Name="Dance Party" ID="607401d9d9a06f67ed14d15b" %}

 Three Little Codeys
   : One student was prompted to come up with a story to go with her project.
 Her story involved 3 little pigs (aka Codeys) who meet 3 bad guys.
 They are scared when they see the bad guys, so we programmed this into the characters.
 Then she decided to add a new level, and we tried to copy the actors from the first level using the backpack.
 For some reason this didn't work, so we  added new characters by using tynker and copied the code using the backpack.
 Her homework was to finish telling the story.

-<iframe width="100%" height="408" src="//www.tynker.com/ide/embedded?p=607401cf2cb8fe6f4f607900&controls=true&autostart=false" frameborder="0" allowfullscreen></iframe>{: .jsgif}
+{% include tynker.html Name="Three Little Codeys" ID="607401cf2cb8fe6f4f607900" %}

 Platformer:
-One child continued working on his platformer project.
+  : One child continued working on his platformer project.
 He got stuck with a character who disappeared and I helped him locate his current coordinates and make a character show who has been invisible.

-<iframe width="100%" height="408" src="//www.tynker.com/ide/embedded?p=6074145b139a1e11855c1bdf&controls=true&autostart=false" frameborder="0" allowfullscreen></iframe>{: .jsgif}
+{% include tynker.html Name="Platformer" ID="6074145b139a1e11855c1bdf" %}

 Animated Butterfly
   : We began to work on his game, but he decided he wanted to check out Scratch again.
 We suggested the idea of poriting  a project from Tynker to Scratch.
 He chose the among us project, and we talked about how to make animation from individual costumes.
 He made a simple animation for his project.